 Some employers are looking into improving their benefits packages, including offering more family-friendly support such as parental leave and subsidized childcare—options that can prove tricky for small businesses.
 Consider offering incentives like grocery and gas gift cards to help employees with their highest household costs.

 Just remember that while these occasional gestures may be thoughtful, a pay increase will go further to provide employees with peace of mind.
-As you consider how much to bump up wages for your workers, here are some factors to consider.
+As you consider how much to increase wages for your workers, here are some factors to consider.

 Look at the Competition